 2. In certain cases, a person not officially registered to park on campus may be issued a temporary permit.
-This permit must be affixed inside the rear window, driver's side lowest corner, with the kind of authorization indicated on the face of the permit.
+This permit must be displayed on the rear view mirror of the vehicle.
 Inquiries regarding temporary permits should be directed to the Park 'n Pony Office at 214-768-7275.